Home

 If you want to get in touch with me, you can send me an email to smonso [at] fsof [dot] uned [dot] es

-You can also find me on Bluesky, ResearchGate, Google Scholar, ORCID, and PhilPeople, but no longer on Twitter.
+You can also find me on Bluesky, ResearchGate, Google Scholar, and PhilPeople.

 All nonhuman animal pictures on this website are from Unsplash.